It's not uncommon to experience uncomfortable moments in your relationship every so often. Even the best and healthiest of couples deal with

 how to apologize to each other, as well as how to take the temperature of the room, so to speak.

-When you do both of these things, it's no longer necessary to walk on eggshells.
-You're also "more cognizant of a bad mood you might be projecting, or slight moments of potential insensitivity,"
+When you do both of these things, it's not necessary to walk on eggshells around each other.
+You're "more cognizant of a bad mood you might be projecting, or slight moments of potential insensitivity,"

 Michele M. Paiva, a licensed psychotherapist, tells Bustle.
 "In an unhealthy relationship, partners usually have to come to some conflict place in order to get an apology or even awareness of an issue."
+If your partner can never recognize when they’re wrong of when they might be projecting things onto you, it will be difficult for you to make it through tough situations as a team.
 11 They're Constantly On Their Phone

 12 They Seem Distant